jordles/notes/React.md

 __ReactDOM.render()__ is the method used to render a React component, designated to be the root component, to the DOM.
 It takes two arguments: the component to render and the DOM element to render it to.

 React will traverse the component tree and render each component to the DOM.
+Inside each of these components, React will render the hosted components.
 It will also update the DOM when the state of a component changes.

 It derives a component tree, which is then used to perform commands that update the website DOM.